Error mitigation for universal gates on encoded qubits

-This approach reduces the problem of implementing a fault-tolerant $T$-gate to the task of a fault-tolerant preparation of encoded magic states.
+\textit{Error-mitigated logical T-gates via noisy magic states.}--- One possibility to implement a $T$-gate, i.e., $T=\diag(1,\ee^{\ci \pi/4})$, is via a Clifford circuit shown in Figure~\ref{fig_Tgate} and a magic state $\ket{\pi/4} = ( \ket{0} + \ee^{\ci \pi/4} \ket{1})/\sqrt{2}$.
+This approach reduces the problem of implementing a fault-tolerant $T$-gate to the task of a fault-tolerant preparation of an encoded magic state.
 The latter task can be achieved by magic state distillation~\cite{BK05}, where several noisy magic states are transformed into fewer magic states of better fidelity.
 Whereas magic state distillation is a very elegant approach for achieving universal fault-tolerant quantum computing, the distillation process leads to a considerable overhead in practice.
 In our method we forego the usage of magic state distillation and make use of the same circuit in Figure~\ref{fig_Tgate} with a noisy magic state.
 This will lead to a faulty $T$-gate.
 In a second step, we use quantum error mitigation techniques, such as the QPD method, to suppress this error.

 Let $\rho$ be a noisy encoded magic state.
 We define the logical error rate as